-Cultural Diversity in Family Therapy, the Expert Take
+Cultural Diversity in Family Therapy: An Expert’s Take

 Family therapy and cultural diversity— two subjects near and dear to our students and faculty at the California School of Professional Psychology (CSPP), and the key topics at the American Association for Marriage and Family Therapy’s upcoming Annual Division Conference.